AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-landing-pages.md

 ## Step 5 - Publish the landing page {#publish-the-landing-page}

-Once the tests are successfull, you can publish the landing page using the **[!UICONTROL Publish]** button from the action bar in the dashboard.
+Once the tests are successful, you can publish the landing page using the **[!UICONTROL Publish]** button from the action bar in the dashboard.
 A monitoring block shows the progression and status of the publication.

 Publishing the landing page makes it accessible online.
 Once published, you can always update it: to do this, you have to republish it after each modification.
 You can also unpublish a landing page at any time so that it is no longer available.